 2000 Beychevelle 94p

 Tasted twice - last time in November 2011.
 Consistent notes.
-Minty and, therefore, so typical of Cabernet Sauvignon.
+This wine was typical of Cabernet Sauvignon, characterized by its minty notes.
 It was sophisticated and refined with exquisite elegance, delicious fruit sweetness, great length, and fresh, lingering aftertaste.
 Seductive wine!
 15-20 years horizontally.
-The bottle I tasted in November 2011 was even better, and I rated it 95p.

 1999 Beychevelle 86p

 Tasted five times - last time in March 2009.
 Not consistent notes.
-Troublesome vintage because of too much rain and too little sunshine!
+It was a troublesome vintage due to excessive rainfall and insufficient sunshine.
 Wet cardboard, not fully ripe grapes, a bit dry on the palate, and short aftertaste.
 On its way down, it tasted much better in 2005 and March 2009.

 1998 Beychevelle 90p

 Tasted twice - last time in November 2008.
 Consistent notes.
 49% CS, 45% M, and 6% PV.
-This vintage turned out to be better on the Right Bank than on the Left, as Merlot did better than CS.
+This vintage turned out to be better on the Right Bank than on the Left, as Merlot performed better than Cabernet Sauvignon.
 Quite dense and concentrated, luscious cherries, smooth and round on the palate.
-It lacks more depth and structure.
+It lacks depth and structure.
 10-12 years.

 1996 Beychevelle 93p

-Tasted twice - last time in November 2008.
+I tasted it twice, last in November 2008.
 Consistent notes.
-52% CS, 35% M, 7% CF and 6% PV.
+52% CS, 35% M, 7% CF, and 6% PV.
 This is a spectacular wine for the vintage.
-Cabernet Sauvignon grew perfectly ripe in 1996, and you can taste it.
-Robust structure, impeccable balance, splendid concentration of ripe blackcurrants and truffles, and a deep and multilayered palate.
-Excellent and stylish wine with 10-15 more years to go.
+Cabernet Sauvignon matured perfectly in 1996, and you can taste the difference.
+It possesses a robust structure, impeccable balance, a splendid concentration of ripe blackcurrants and truffles, and a deep and multilayered palate.
+It is an excellent and stylish wine with aging potential of 10-15 years.

 1995 Beychevelle 90p

 Tasted in March 2009.
-It is a very aromatic and stylish wine with enchanting elegance and finesse.
+It is a very aromatic and stylish wine, characterized by enchanting elegance and finesse.
 Creamy fruit and soft texture, round and gentle wine.
-There is pleasure for all the money in this wine, and it already drinks excellent.
+There is pleasure for all the money in this wine, and it already drinks excellently.

 1993 Beychevelle 85p